rapint/basic-dashboard/README.md

 ### Set env vairables

-Create .env file in the root directory and set auth token for the provided backend API and API key for Mapbox.
+Create .env.local file in the root directory and set auth token for the provided backend API and API key for Mapbox.
 Refer .env.example file for structure of .env file.

 ### Run the development server